Meet Professor Andrew Brooks

-The Department is recognised internationally for scientific excellence and leadership across the fields of microbiology and immunology and is home to a number of Australia's most eminent biomedical scientists including Nobel Laureate, Professor Peter Doherty AC.
-Each year the Department attracts around $20 million in competitive funding for its research programs.
+Our research focuses largely on understanding the immune system and on pathogens and infectious agents aiming to develop new ways to detect, control and treat infectious diseases or alternatively to manipulate the immune system to improve responses to organisms that cause infectious diseases or cancer.
+The Department is recognised internationally for scientific excellence and leadership across the fields of microbiology and immunology – and is home to a number of Australia's most eminent biomedical scientists, including Nobel Laureate, Professor Peter Doherty AC.

 What are the advantages of being housed in the Peter Doherty Institute for Infection and Immunity?